 - Gilbert’s syndrome, a genetic disease

 - biliary stricture, where part of the bile duct is too narrow to allow fluid to pass

 - cancer of the gallbladder or pancreas

 - drug toxicity

-- physiological jaundice (at 2–4 days after birth, caused by a brief delay in the functioning of the liver, usually not serious)
+- physiological jaundice: at 2–4 days after birth, caused by a brief delay in the functioning of the liver, usually not serious

-- breast feeding jaundice (during first week of life, caused by a baby not nursing well or low milk supply in the mother)
+- breast feeding jaundice: during first week of life, caused by a baby not nursing well or low milk supply in the mother

-- breast milk jaundice (after 2–3 weeks of life, caused by the processing of some substances in breast milk)
+- breast milk jaundice: after 2–3 weeks of life, caused by the processing of some substances in breast milk

 - lack of certain important proteins due to genetic defects

-- bleeding in the scalp due to a difficult delivery
+- bruising due to a difficult delivery

 - high levels of red blood cells due to small size, prematurity

 If your blood tests show abnormally high levels of bilirubin, your doctor may order more tests to determine the underlying cause.
 Once your doctor has determined a cause of high bilirubin levels, you may take more bilirubin blood tests to monitor the effectiveness of your treatment.
 If your doctor thinks your liver or gallbladder may be working inappropriately, they may order imaging tests to ensure there are no structural abnormalities.